laurenchen0631/English-Learning/writing/When your beliefs are being challenged/The Gospel of Doubt.md

 		> 抵抗/抵禦 |to continue to defend a place that is being attacked| They won't be able to hold out much longer under this sort of bombardment.

 I held on when I arrived at Yale at 18, with the faith that my journey from [Oak Cliff], Texas was a chance to leave behind all the challenges I had known, the broken dreams and broken bodies I had seen.
 But when I found myself back home one [winter break], with my face planted in the floor, my hands tied behind my back and a [burglar's gun] pressed to my head, I knew that even the best [education] couldn't save me.
-	- burglar 入室盜竊者/竊賊 == A person who commits burglary.
+	- burglar /ˈbəːɡlə/ 入室盜竊者/竊賊 == A person who commits burglary.

 I held on when I showed up at [Lehman Brothers] as an intern in 2008.
 So hopeful that I called home to inform my family that we'd never be poor again.
 But as I witnessed this temple of finance come crashing down before my eyes, I knew that even the best job couldn't save me.
 I held on when I showed up in Washington DC as a young [staffer], who had heard a voice call out from Illinois, saying, "It's been a long time coming, but in this [election], change has come to America."
 But as the Congress ground to a halt and the country ripped at the [seams] and hope and change began to feel like a cruel joke, I knew that even the political second coming could not save me.
 	- hold on
-		> 等一下 | used to tell someone to wait for a short time| Hold on, I'll check in my diary.
+		> 等一下 |used to tell someone to wait for a short time| Hold on, I'll check in my diary.
 		> 等一下 |used to say that you are confused or surprised by something that you have just heard or read and want to understand it| Now hold on, Ed, that wasn't what we agreed at all!
 		> 設法存活 |to manage to stay alive or to deal with a difficult situation| We just had to hold on until help arrived.
 		> 緊握 |to hold something or someone firmly with your hands or arms| She held on tightly to his waist.